 Qk011 Recombinant human EGF protein is a 6.3 kDa biologically active domain of human epidermal growth factor.
-Our recombinant EGF protein is expressed in E. coli and extensively tested to ensure no animal protein contamination is present, making it ideal for chemically defined iPSC, ESC and organoid culture media.
+Our recombinant EGF protein is expressed to the highest purity in E. coli and extensively tested, making it ideal for use in chemically defined iPSC, ESC and organoid culture media.

 £50.00 – £175.00